aasmahash/aasmahash/README.md

 I’m a **CS student** with a growing passion for **Machine Learning, Data Science, and Software Engineering**.
 I love discovering how code and data can work together to create **intelligent, scalable, and meaningful applications**.

-I enjoy experimenting with **AI models**, working on creative full-stack projects, and constantly learning new tools and frameworks to improve my craft.
-Always curious.
-Always learning. 🚀

 ---

 ## 🛠️ Tech Toolbox